-- Operate the computer on a sturdy, level surface. - Provide at least 15.24 cm (6.00 in) of clearance at the front and back of the computer.
-(This distance is the minimum for all computer models.) - NOTE: Your computer might look slightly different from the illustration in this section.
+- Operate the computer on a sturdy, level surface. - In all supported configurations except rack mounted, provide at least 15.24 cm (6 in) of clearance to every side of the computer except the surface placed on the floor. - When the system is rack mounted, keep the front of the unit, the back of the unit, and the space between the unit and the upper tray free of obstructions. - NOTE: Your computer might look slightly different from the illustration in this section.